pdelekta/e-commerce/README.md

 - practical use of React-Redux and reduxjs/toolkit libraries especially async thunks and dispatching them in components,
 - creating mock API for testing purposes using mockapi.io
 - practical use of Sass,
+- creating and designing a solution that is scalable and relatively easy to develop and maintain in the future